honhwa/Roslynator/docs/cli/declarations-command.md

 Defines a path for the output directory.

-**`-r|--references`** `<PATH-TO-FILE-WITH-ASSEMBLY-REFERENCES>`
+**`-r|--references`** `<ASSEMBLY-REFERENCES-OR-PATH-TO-FILE-WITH-ASSEMBLY-REFERENCES>`

+Defines one of two following options:

+* Semicolon separated list of assemblies necessary to compile a project.
-Defines a path to a file that contains a list of all assemblies necessary to compile a project.
+* Path to a file that contains a list of all assemblies necessary to compile a project.
 Each assembly must be on separate line.

 ### Optional Options